ndim/send-echo-request/README.md

 send-echo-request
 =================

-`send-echo-request` sends an ICMP (IPv4) or ICMPv6 echo request to a list of addresses without waiting for the echo reply packets.
-Between every packet sent, there is a constant delay of about 0.5s.
+`send-echo-request` sends one ICMP (IPv4) or ICMPv6 echo request each to a list of addresses without waiting for the echo reply packets.
+A packet is sent every 0.5 seconds.
+Optionally, sending the packets is repeated in an infinite loop.

-As `send-echo-request` does not wait for any echo reply packets, processing the received reply packets must be done in another system, e.g. in `iptables` like my
+As `send-echo-request` does not wait for or evaluate any echo reply packets, processing the received reply packets must be done in another place, e.g. in `iptables` like my
-[someone else is using the internet LED (YUP LED)](http://n-dimensional.de/blog/2014/07/04/led-configuration-with-openwrt/) does.
+[someone else is using the internet LED (YUP LED)](http://n-dimensional.de/blog/2014/07/04/led-configuration-with-openwrt/) setup does.

 `send-echo-request` has been designed and developed on and for use on GNU/Linux (Fedora) and uClibc/Linux (OpenWRT).
 On other systems, YMMV.